xmonader/info_foundation/docs/projects/openmeeting/openmeeting.md

 OpenMeeting is an all in one chat, messaging and video conferencing tool secured by the blockchain.

-Website: https://OpenMeeting/ (still called https://Openly.Live today, rebranding still needs to happen)
+Website: OpenMeeting (still called https://Openly.Live today, rebranding still needs to happen)

 Github: https://github.com/OpenMeeting